Bariatric Surgery commonly known as weight-loss surgery is used for the treatment of obesity.

 Depending on the type of operation, weight loss can be quite dramatic and quite quick.
-Eventually the body adapts to it’s new digestive system, and after continued weight loss for 12-18 months, weight will begin to stabilise and the calorie intake will reflect what the body needs.
+Eventually the body adapts to its new digestive system, and after continued weight loss for 12-18 months, weight will begin to stabilize and the calorie intake will reflect what the body needs.

-Am I a Candidate for weight-loss surgery?
 The ideal candidate for bariatric surgery is morbidly obese with a lot of fat to lose.
-A person is categorised as morbidly obese if they have a BMI over 40.
+A person is categorized as morbidly obese if they have a BMI over 40.
 You must also have tried all other non-surgical weight loss treatments without successful weight loss before undertaking bariatric surgery.

 Before surgery it is important to have a detailed consultation with a cosmetic surgeon and to clearly outline your expectations of the procedure.
 It may be the case that a less invasive option such as liposuction can deliver the results you desire.